 What Private Unemployment Insurance Is Available?

 Private unemployment insurance, also known as supplemental unemployment insurance, is an insurance policy you buy for yourself to supplement your income if you are unemployed.
 Private unemployment insurance will give you additional payments on top of the base unemployment that you get from Federal and State Unemployment.
-Because unemployment insurance is limited, sustaining your lifestyle if you are suddenly jobless is almost impossible on unemployment alone, so private unemployment insurance gives you the option to supplement your unemployment benefits income and helps fill the gap.
+Private unemployment insurance gives you the option to supplement your unemployment benefit income and helps fill the gap.

 The amount of Federal/State Unemployment insurance varies by state, so depending on which state you live in, and what your original income was before you lost your job, options for Private Unemployment Insurance may be more or less worthwhile.
 It depends on what your personal financial needs are.
 Caps on the State and Federal Unemployment Insurance benefits may not allow you to maintain your lifestyle.

 How Does Private Unemployment Insurance Work?

 There are not many options for private unemployment insurance, but a couple of companies have come up with some interesting policies.